adambernard55/Knowledge/Knowledge/SEO/0_fundamentals/5_eeat-signals.md

 *Your Money or Your Life (YMYL)* topics—finance, health, safety, news, and civic issues—require **highest E‑E‑A‑T thresholds** to rank competitively.
 Low‑trust or anonymous content faces greater downward adjustments in these sectors.

+### 3.4 E-E-A-T in the Age of Generative AI

+The principles of E-E-A-T are arguably *more* critical in the era of AI Overviews.
+Google has explicitly stated that its AI models are designed to find and prioritize information that is trustworthy, original, and cites its sources.
+The AI's internal research process ("query fan-out") evaluates content against these very signals.

+Therefore, strong E-E-A-T signals not only help with traditional rankings but also significantly increase the likelihood that your content will be selected as an authoritative source for an AI-generated answer.

 ## 4. Strengthening E‑E‑A‑T Across Your Website

 ### 4.1 Site‑Level Actions